 Residential Parking Permit Program

-Applicants will need to upload proof of residency, a valid driver’s license, and vehicle registration to qualify for a Residential Permit.
-Your Decal will be mailed to you.
+You can apply in-person or online.
+Applicants must upload proof of residency, a valid driver's license, and vehicle registration to qualify for a residential permit.

 List of Parking Lots

-- Smathers Beach on-street along South Roosevelt Boulevard
+- Smathers Beach on-street parking on South Roosevelt Blvd – Zone 33053

 Who Can Qualify